akshjeetsingh0001/studio/DEPLOY_TO_MINIKUBE.md

-# Deploying Seera POS Application to Minikube (on an Ubuntu Server)
+# Deploying Seera POS Application to Minikube (on an Ubuntu Server with Docker Driver)

 This guide provides step-by-step instructions to deploy the Seera POS Next.js application to a local Minikube Kubernetes cluster running on your Ubuntu server with the Docker driver.